Venidium-Network/venidium-blockchain/README.md

 ```

-*There is no easy way to have the GUI working while having the wallet/node running in a WSL2 instance.
+*There is no easy way to have the GUI working while having the wallet/node running in a WSL2 instance.*
+*We suggest the use of the GUI installer instead.*